Authors: Valuck T, Blaisdell D, Dugan DP, Westrich K, Dubois RW, Miller RS, McClellan M.

 - Funding from the Agency for Healthcare Research and Quality (AHRQ) and the Patient-Centered Outcomes Research Institute (PCORI) to support measurement science and advances in developing patient-reported outcome measures

-The study is a follow-on from prior NPC-supported work, the “Mind the Gap” white paper, peer-reviewed publication, and conference, which explored challenges and solutions for closing gaps in health care quality measures.
+The white paper is a follow-on from prior NPC-supported work, the “Mind the Gap” white paper, peer-reviewed publications, and conference, which explored challenges and solutions for closing gaps in health care quality measures.